 In some cases where the accusation is unfounded, you may be left on probation.
 However, facing the possibility of a probation revocation is not something you should do alone.
 Our Fort Worth criminal defense lawyers are here to advocate on your behalf.

 If you are summoned to appear in court or told that a hearing will take place to discuss the alleged violation, it is vital that you have proper representation on your side.
 The state will be working hard to gather evidence and prove that your probation should be revoked.
 When you hire us to represent you, our legal team works hard to defend you.

-Call us today at (817) 435-4970 for a free consultation with a Fort Worth probation revocation attorney if you are accused of violating your probation.
+Call us today at (817) 435-4970 for a complimentary consultation with a Fort Worth probation revocation attorney if you are accused of violating your probation.